20 Different Types of Fruits Explained

 Fruit makes up a significant part of our diets.
 Did you know that many foods we think of as vegetables are fruits?

-According to the botanical definition, fruit is a seed-bearing part that comes from a flowering plant or tree that we can eat as food.
+According to the botanical definition, fruit is a seed-bearing part of a flowering plant or tree that we can eat.

 Fruit is typically defined as any sweet-tasting plant product with seeds.